nullnullll/ClinTS_HII/README.md

    ### 0. Access to MIMIC-III data

    1. First you need to have an access to MIMIC-III Dataset, which can be requested [here](https://mimic.physionet.org/gettingstarted/access/).
+The database version we used here is v1.4.
    2. Download the MIMIC-III Clinical Database and place the MIMIC-III Clinical Database as either .csv or .csv.gz files somewhere on your local computer.

    ### 1. Create MIMIC-III in a local Postgres database